Annual Scopes Trial Festival Highlights Dayton History

 The town, which was experiencing financial problems, gained immense fame and advertisement from the trial, with over 200 journalists coming from around the world to cover the story.
 It was also the first trial ever to be broadcast live on national radio.

-Experience the story for yourself at the Scopes Trial Festival, which features a brand new play being debuted this year: “Front Page News: The Scopes Monkey Trial.”
+Experience the story for yourself at the Scopes Trial Festival, which features a play called “Front Page News: The Scopes Monkey Trial.”
 This dramatic reenactment focuses on the two main attorneys involved and even features excerpts from the actual trial transcript.

 In addition to the play, activities include live music on the courthouse lawn, food and craft vendors, Charleston dance demonstrations and more.

-This year’s Scopes Trial Festival takes place July 18-19, 2014, at the Rhea County Courthouse.
+This year’s Scopes Trial Festival takes place July 15-17 and 23-24, 2016, at the Rhea County Courthouse.
 For more information about the Annual Scopes Trial Festival, visit www.scopesfestival.org.